Covered Market, Preston: Modern history

 The old fish market was covered in 1924.
 Major alterations to the Covered Market were made in 1958 when the glass skylights were removed, electric lighting was installed and the cobbled floor was replaced.

 In the 1970s a market hall was built next to the covered market.
 In the 2010s a proposal was made for demolition of the 1970s building and construction of a cinema and restaurants on the site.
 A replacement would be built under the roof of the covered market at the Market Street end.
 The plans were approved in 2016 and in 2017 the structure was refurbished and the new market hall was built, to be opened in 2018.

 In September 2021, a bronze Wallace & Gromit bench statue with Wallace in the Wrong Trousers and Gromit reading his newspaper on the bench was erected at the south market hall entrance.
 This was to honour the franchise's creator Nick Park who originated from Preston.
+Their archnemesis, Feathers McGraw, soon joined them when his statue was unveiled by Nick Park as part of the opening of the Animate extension on the 20th February 2025.